galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 # Integrating Hi-C and other data

 We can plot the TADs for a given chromosomal region.
 For this we will use [hicPlotTADs](http://hicexplorer.readthedocs.io/en/latest/content/tools/hicPlotTADs.html).
-But before make sure to import [gene track file](https://zenodo.org/record/1176070/files/dm6_genes.bed) in .bed format from [Zenodo](https://doi.org/10.5281/zenodo.1176070).

 For the next step we need additional data tracks.
 Please load `dm3_genes.bed`, `H3K27me3.bw`, `H3K36me3.bw` and `H4K16ac.bw` to your history.